expo/expo/docs/pages/build-reference/troubleshooting.md

 <Terminal cmd={[
-'# Locally compile and run the Android app in release mode', '$ expo run:android --variant release',
+'# Locally compile and run the Android app in release mode', '$ npx expo run:android --variant release',
 '',
-'# Locally compile and run the iOS app in release mode', '$ expo run:ios --configuration Release'
+'# Locally compile and run the iOS app in release mode', '$ npx expo run:ios --configuration Release'
 ]} />

-> These commands will run `expo prebuild` to generate native projects (`ios` and `android` directories) if needed &mdash; you may want to [clean up the changes](https://expo.fyi/prebuild-cleanup) once you are done troubleshooting, or add the directories to your `.gitignore`.
+> These commands will run `npx expo prebuild` to generate native projects (`ios` and `android` directories) if needed &mdash; you may want to [clean up the changes](https://expo.fyi/prebuild-cleanup) once you are done troubleshooting, or add the directories to your `.gitignore`.
 Learn more in the [Prebuild guide](/workflow/prebuild/).

 <Collapsible summary="💡 Don't have Xcode and Android Studio set up on your machine?">